-Liver transplants usually take from 6 to 12 hours.
-During the operation, surgeons will remove the non-functioning liver and will replace it with the donor liver.
-Because a transplant operation is a major procedure, surgeons will need to place several tubes in your body.
-These tubes are necessary to help your body carry out certain functions during the operation and for a few days afterward.
+Liver transplants usually take 6 to 12 hours.
+Your surgeons will take out your liver and replace it with the donor liver.
+Because a transplant is a major procedure, the surgeons will put several tubes in your body.
+These tubes are necessary to help your body do certain things during the operation and for a few days afterward.

 What Complications Are Associated With Liver Transplant?

 A liver transplant is a complex procedure that may have complications soon afterward or many years later.

 Your immune system destroys things that invade your body.
 But it can’t tell the difference between your transplanted liver and unwanted invaders, such as viruses and bacteria.
 So your immune system may attack your new liver.
 This is called a rejection episode.
 About 64% of liver transplant patients have some kind of organ rejection, most within the first 90 days.
 You’ll get anti-rejection medications to prevent an immune attack.